Zypperman/xiandan/05 CS Practical/Software/AWS/Cloud Basics.md

           > Its abit like how you can set up a config file for an ide.
 - **Quick deployment and auto-scaling**
     - If you need to change or scale quickly, capabilities can be expanded or upgraded easily
-    - resources can be rented conveniently, regardless of time and amount, the only limiting factor is cost
+    - resources can be rented conveniently, regardless of time and amount, your only limiting factor is cost
 - **Measured services**
     - Billing is based on actual resource consumption, under one of 2 models
-        - billing per use
+        - per use
-        - billing per period (yearly/monthly)
+        - per period (yearly/monthly)

 ## Tangible Technologies involved